Transport in Bahrain

 Transport in Bahrain encompasses road transportation by car, air transportation and shipping.
-It has been announced that a monorail network will be constructed.

-The country traditionally had one of the cheapest prices for gasoline at $0.78 per gallon ($0.21 per litre).
+The country traditionally had one of the cheapest prices for gasoline, at the equivalent of US$0.21 per litre ($0.78 per gallon) in 2011.
 Due to massive budgetary deficits and low oil prices, the Bahraini government increased the price of gasoline in 2016–2017 to $0.37 per litre.